sleeptoken/zettelkasten/Cortex XSIAM/Automation XSIAM.md

 ### Marketplace
 is the central hub for managing content packs, which enhance security operations with content such as playbooks, integrations, scripts, and more.
 It also helps optimize case and asset management.

+>  Content Pack Features

+Cortex provides the full potential of automation through a rich set of features that empower organizations to fortify their security posture and streamline case management.
+##### Integrations

+Integrations connect third-party security and alert management platforms to Cortex.
+This connection enables these platforms to trigger events, which are then transformed into issues within Cortex, initiating automated security processes.
+##### Playbooks \& Scripts

+Playbooks efficiently automate case handling, minimizing response times and ensuring consistency, while scripts provide customized automation tailored to organizational requirements.

+- Playbooks are triggered by ingested issues, enabling the definition of a sequence of actions for specific case types.
+They offer adaptability and resource allocation optimization.
+- Scripts are composed of a series of commands that can be employed in playbook tasks and when running commands in the issue War Room.
+##### Issue Types and Fields

+Issue types are essential for categorizing and prioritizing issues within Cortex, serve as the first step in classifying issues, determining the most suitable response and actions for each issue.
+Each issue type corresponds to a specific set of issue fields, ensuring the association of relevant information with each issue

+Issue fields provide detailed information about each issue, capturing specific data relevant to the corresponding issue type.
+##### Rules

+**Correlation Rules**
+analyze multiple events from various sources using the XQL-based engine within Cortex.
+They are scheduled and utilize the XQL engine, allowing for rule-based threat detection.

+**Data Model Rules**
+play a pivotal role in data normalization and enrichment.
+They allow the creation of a standardized schema with predefined data types and the mapping of third-party data to this schema. (making data from various sources easily consumable and consistent in format.)

+**Parsing Rules**
+Enable the preprocessing of incoming data, allowing for the removal of unnecessary information, data quality improvement, and storage optimization.
+##### Dashboards and Reports

+Dashboards
+consolidate the view of security operations, enabling prompt decision-making and enhancing situational awareness. w  Customizable widgets

+Reports
+facilitate data-driven decision-making and the communication of security insights to relevant parties.

 ### Playbook
 orchestrating a sequence of tasks, conditions, automations, commands, and loops to streamline and enhance investigation and response processes. *reduces investigation time*.